 Udder health outcomes included in the current study (percent cows with elevSCS, percent cows with chronSCS, percent cows with newSCS, BTSCC, and average SCS) did not differ significantly between facility types.
 Although some previous work has found BTSCC to be elevated for CBP farms (425,000 cells/mL over all four seasons, Black et. al 2013; 325,000 cells/mL during summer, Barberg et. al 2007b), other groups have also found udder health and milk quality measures on bedded pack farms are similar to farms using more traditional facility types.
 Specifically, subclinical mastitis prevalence levels did not differ between compost bedded packs and two types of freestall housing in Minnesota and South Dakota, where the percent of cows in a herd with an SCC on test day ≥200,000 cells/mL was 33.4, 26.8, and 26.8% for compost bedded packs, cross-ventilated freestalls, and naturally-vented freestalls (Lobeck et al., 2011).
 Eckelkamp et. al 2016a found no significant difference in subclinical mastitis prevalence in CBP vs. sand-bedded freestalls in Kentucky with a history of low BTSCC (21.8 and 19.4%, respectively), as well as no difference in BTSCC between the two facility types (229,582 and 205,131 cells/mL, respectively).
 Subclinical mastitis prevalence was 27.7% for 12 CBP farms in Minnesota (Barberg et. al 2007b), which may be more representative of the general population of bedded pack farms in that state as there were no inclusion criteria around maintaining a low SCC previous to the start of the study.
 The prevalence of subclinical mastitis for herds in the current study is similar to previous work in the US (26% for bedded packs, 23.7% for freestall barns).
 In contrast, Fávero et. al (2015) found a much higher prevalence of subclinical mastitis (43.8%) and percent new infections (20.9%) for three bedded pack farms in Brazil than the current study (26 and 7% respectively, for the three bedded packs with available data).

 Recent previous work has exclusively focused on describing bedded packs that are actively managed for aerobic composting (Leso et al., 2020).
 Leso et al. contrasted composting bedded packs managed with daily cultivation with conventional bedded packs, such as straw yards, noting the reduced cow cleanliness and increased risk of mastitis associated with the latter.
 While bedded pack systems are not common for housing lactating cows in Vermont, both composting and static systems are used (Andrews et al., 2021).
 This infrequent use of bedded packs in our state created a challenge for enrolling ten herds using this kind of system in our observational study.
 Despite this limitation, by including bedded pack farms managed in a variety of ways, the current work sheds light on a broader spectrum of options used within this loose-housing system.
-Our current study shows that farms can achieve excellent milk quality using either a static or aerobically composting bedded pack system for winter housing.
+Our current study shows that farms can achieve excellent milk quality using either a static or aerobically composting bedded pack system for indoor housing.
 Three of the five bedded pack farms had a BTSCC ≤ 99,000 cells/mL, and the remaining two were ≤ 160,000 cells/mL.
 Furthermore, the lowest BTSCC in the study (54,000 cells/mL) was a bedded pack farm using woodchips and straw which was not actively managing the pack to compost.
 This low BTSCC was not just from selectively dumping milk from high-SCC cows; the same farm also had the lowest overall percent of cows with an elevated SCS on DHIA test day (8.6%; data not shown).